 Spring is here, and fresh fruits and vegetables are designed to help our bodies naturally detox.
 This season is when everything starts to come back to life.
-Each of the fruits and vegetables we find in this season are nutrient dense as well as hydrating.
+Each fruit and vegetable we find in this season is nutrient-dense and hydrating.
 The winter season tends to leave toxins that build up in our system from reduced movement.
 Luckily, the spring season is jam-packed with detoxifying foods that help cleanse our system to make room for the upcoming seasons.
 For the record, just like in all aspects of life, there is a reason for every season, and it is important to eat seasonally.

 The Reason For The Season

-Did you know that each season brings with it a different selection of fruits and vegetables?
-Each of these foods actually helps us reap each season’s benefits.
+Did you know each season brings a different selection of fruits and vegetables?
+Each of these foods helps us reap each season’s benefits.
 For example, during the spring months foods are higher in vitamins, minerals, and fiber.
-This is due to the fact that our bodies need to purge all the excess toxins that have built up over the long winter months.
+This is because our bodies must purge all the excess toxins built up over the long winter months.
 When we choose to eat seasonally, it allows our bodies to go through similar changes that our environment experiences during each season.
-These foods are actually high concentrations of the vitamins and minerals we need to get through each season with an added advantage.
+These foods have high concentrations of the vitamins and minerals we need to get through each season with an added advantage.
 For example, spring foods are high in vitamin C and zinc to maintain your immune system.
-In comparison, each winter month is all about foods that help you feel full longer.
+In comparison, each winter month is about foods that help you feel full longer.
 The following are my favorite top five vegetables available in April.

 In The Zone Zucchini